Crows Nest, New South Wales: Commercial area

 Crows Nest is a significant commercial district which is noted for its variety of shops and restaurants.
 It is centred on the junction of five main roads about 1 kilometre north by northwest of the original site of Crows Nest House.

 Transport

 The Warringah Freeway runs along the northern border of Crows Nest and the Pacific Highway is a major road along the western border.
-The new Sydney Metro City & Southwest line will include a station at the north side of Crows Nest and is due to open in 2024.
+Crows Nest railway station is a Sydney Metro station part of the Metro North West & Bankstown Line, opened on 19 August 2024.